 The International Labor Organisation (ILO) standard is that countries should provide at least 14 weeks of paid parental leave.

 An extensive survey on Parental Leave was released by the University of Sydney and the University of Queensland.
 CLICK here to read the report, highlighting the importance of extending paid leave provisions.

 The Submission to the Productivity Commission by Women’s Electoral Lobby Australia is Submission No. 111 in the Productivity Commission archives.
 WEL appeared before the Productivity Commission in Sydney.

 The article “Blind to Gender?” by Canberra academic and WEL member, Marian Sawer, in the Australian Policy Online archives, presents the compelling case for Paid Parental Leave.

-Senator Sarah Hanson-Young (Greens, S.A.) told Channel 10 that she was introducing a Private Members’ Bill in the Senate in support of a Government funded Paid Parental Leave Scheme.
+Senator Sarah Hanson-Young (Greens, S.A.) told Channel 10 that she was introducing a Private Members’ Bill in Senate in support of a Paid Parental Leave Scheme funded by Government.
 She says this is a short term stimulus for the economy, an investment in healthy families and will place a value on parenthood.
 This should be seen as a workplace entitlement, along with the World Health Organisation which sets a 26-week standard (28 in Canada, 47 in Sweden, 37 in UK).